AdobeDocs/experience-manager-learn.en/help/assets/workfront/enhanced-connector/basics.md

 ---
 # Workfront enhanced connector basics

-Learn about the basics of the Adobe Workfront and Experience Manager Assetsenhanced connector, including how to:
+Learn about the basics of the Adobe Workfront and Experience Manager Assets enhanced connector, including how to:

 + Link assets and folders
 + Define metadata mappings